HackYourFuture/React/documentation/lesson-plans/W4-lesson-plan.md

 ## Agenda

-The purpose of this class is ...
-TBD
+The purpose of this class is help the student learn how backend connects with frontend.
+More specifically, how to connect a Node.js backend (using Express) with a React.js frontend.

 ## Core Concepts